 Time of Planting

 Gardening in Arizona is pretty much knowing what and when to plant.
 Planting at the right time reduces the risk of damage from frost or warm weather.
-Check the information about planting dates in seed catalogues or seed packets.
+Check the information about planting dates in seed catalogs or seed packets.

 Ideally, you should plant at the last frost date to avoid late spring frosts.
 The seed packets also tell you the number of days until harvest.
 This helps you calculate and work backward from the frost date.